All Episodes

 The evidence is gone.

-Whether they should have been on the investigative team when they were taken off the investigative team, what happened to the information they gathered during that period, that's a that's it, those are issues that have to be dealt with, no question.
+And that raises a whole host of issues, whether they should have been on the investigative team, when they were taken off the investigative team, what happened to the information they gathered during that period.

 Why don't we have the memo released?

-You know, and what do we know about what efforts have been uh made, what endeavors have been taken to find these text messages in this critical time because we don't know what's been what evidence is with in other words, what forensic evidence has been utilized to recover this.
+And what do we know about what efforts have been made, what endeavors have been taken to find these text messages in this critical time?

-Ultimately they were recovered.
+Ultimately, they were recovered.

 It took two years.